jsampe/drupal7/README.md

 Enter with user: admin and password: drupal.

-Ready.
+You are finish.

 ## On a remote computer or Hosting.

-The same, but remember to edit the ```SETTINGS.PHP``` file and change the name of the server and the name of the database to that of your server.
+The same, but remember to config the ```SETTINGS.PHP``` file whit the name of the server and the name of the database to that of your server.

 # And now ?

-Logically, the first thing to do is change your administrator password.

-And the second that you create a repository for your project and use this branch as your development branch.

-We already have Drupal ready, the next thing I usually do if it is a migration or update, enable the Backup and Migrate module and load the content.
+Change your admin password.

-Take some time to review the list of modules and libraries installed, nothing is enabled by default.
+Take some time to review the list of modules and libraries installed, nothing is enabled by default except Navbar module.

 You can uninstall the modules from my list that are not needed or want or simply leave them disabled.

-Add the modules that your project needs.
+Next, add the modules that your project needs.

-# Need to star again ?.

-If you break everything, start over, that's how you learn, that's why I use GIT.

-At least you won't have to repeat the tedious installation process.

-# Why you don't use DRUSH to update your projects and modules ?

-Some clients and projects decide not to pay maintenance, or simply the projects have not been updated for years.

-In this case, it is more comfortable for me to create a new local site by this procedure, make a copy of the content of the outdated site using Backup and Migrate, restore it locally, make the necessary changes and when it is ready to put the new version on the server.

 # Development Branch some notes.

-In the DEVELOPMENT branch I have included the modules and libraries that I have used in my projects, it is a long list and it is very likely that many are not needed in the same project and at the same time, the reason that they are all included is that this It allows me to do the updates without worrying about which modules that project has, then I eliminate the ones that are not used.
+In the DEVELOPMENT branch I have included the modules and libraries that I have used, it is a long list and it is very likely that many are not needed in the same project and at the same time.

+The reason that they are all included is that this It allows me to do the updates of my projects without worrying about which modules that project has, then I eliminate the ones that are not used.

 - Includes the Database, to import it.
 - Database user: root